Former Prime Minister Pak Imran Khan will be liberated on June 11, party colleague said - ExBulletin

 A few years ago, the National Crime Agency (NCA) of the United Kingdom agreed with a regulation worth 190 million pounds with the family of the Malik Riaz property magnate.

-Bahria Town Ltd, real estate office of Maliks, was illegally observed thousands of acres of land in Karachis Office in the Malir District.
-He had donated hundreds of acres of land to the Al-Qadir Trust, a non-profit organization which has only two administrators Khan and Bushra Bibi.
+Bahria Town Ltd, the real estate company of Malik, was illegally observed thousands of acres in land on the outskirts of Karachi in the District of Malir.
+He had donated hundreds of acres of land to the Al -Qadir Trust, a non -profit organization which has only two administrators – Khan and Bushra Bibi.
+(PTI)

 |